opendocsg/slw-judgments-backfill/2001_SGHC_87/report.md

 87\.
 I stress that even if Mr Singh had not made the request I have mentioned, my conclusion about the lack of merits in his argument about the vacating of the trail dates would have been the same.

 88\.
-In the circumstances, the cases cited by Mr Singh, ie the unreported decision of Chan Seng Onn JC in Suit No 320 of 1997 and _Chan Kern Miang v Kea Resources Pte Ltd_ [1999] 1 SLR 145 were not applicable because these were cases in which a party was applying for the trial dates to be vacated.
+In the circumstances, the cases cited by Mr Singh, ie the unreported decision of Chan Seng Onn JC in Suit No 320 of 1997 and _Chan Kern Miang v Kea Resources Pte Ltd_ <span class="citation">[1999] 1 SLR 145</span> were not applicable because these were cases in which a party was applying for the trial dates to be vacated.

 89\.
 I was of the view that there was no undue prejudice to S3 if EOT was granted to Sky Technology to exchange the AEICs by 11 April 2001 ie one day after the hearing before me.